Complaints and Appeals Policy and Procedure

 Accommodate student needs in extraordinary circumstances:

-2.1The Manager of Compliance and Special Projects and the Student Service Coordinator are responsible for implementation of this procedure and ensuring that stakeholders are made aware of its application under the guidance of the CEO.
+2.1The Manager of Compliance and Academic Support and the Student Service Coordinator are responsible for implementation of this procedure and ensuring that stakeholders are made aware of its application under the guidance of the CEO.